MJPhillip/noroff-content-management-systems/module-1/ma.md

 *	Heading saying ‘Welcome to Flower Power’ (note the home page should still be called ‘Home’ in the menu)
 *	A featured image (see assets)
 *	Intro paragraph (see assets)
-*	“View our bouquets” call-to-action button
+*	“View our bouquets” call-to-action button which should link to the Shop page
-*	List of best selling products
+*	List of best selling products (add this using the 'Best Selling Products' block created by WooCommerce)
 *	A quote from a past customer (see assets)
 *	A section called Weddings with a gallery of images